lyjia/sircachealot/README.md

 SirCachealot exposes a new module named `Sir`.
 This module is designed to be available globally in both Rails apps and vanilla Ruby scripts (don't forget `require 'sir_cachealot'`!)

+This section is a quick tour through some of SirCachealot's best features.
+For a comprehensive API reference, please refer to the comments in `Sir::Backends::Base`.

 **You can use SirCachealot immediately, using either:**

     Sir.put(keyname, value)